Is data visualization important for business or just another fancy gimmick?

 Gathering information about the market, your competitors, and prospects is not a challenge anymore.
 Data is readily available at your fingertips.
 So, you might be wondering why is data visualization important?
 Do we at all need it?
 The answer is – YES!

 It’s essential for not just a business but every individual, regardless of the career he chooses.
-In fact, now the challenge that most businesses face is that they don’t know how to utilize the immense amount of data available.
+In fact, now the challenge that most businesses face is that they don’t know how to utilize the immense amount of data sets available.

 According to an article published in Forbes, low-quality data impacts business adversely.
 It can jeopardize the relationship with your customers.
 Increase your overall spending.
 Waste your marketing and communications efforts, and hamper your decision-making.
+With this type of data, you just have data “in sight” and not gain insight.

 To survive in today’s competitive environment, even a small business must be able to analyze and utilize the data it collects.